 In your initial patient registration with us we will seek your consent to contact you and via which route.
 If your preference for how we communicate with us changes please contact us so that we may amend your preferences.
 Should you change your mind regarding how you wish to be contacted, please let us know and we will amend your preferences and contact you only in the manner you prefer.

-Right of access to your personal information
+Right of access to your personal information (Subject Access Request)

 You have a right under the General Data Protection Regulation (GDPR) 2018 to request access to obtain copies of what information the service holds about you and to have it amended should it be inaccurate.
 Your data is provided without cost to you.
 In order to request this, you need to do the following: